ian-kent/serf/website/source/docs/agent/options.html.markdown

 * `replay_on_join` - Equivalent to the `-replay` command-line flag.

+* `retry_join` - An array of strings specifying addresses of nodes to join upon startup, which doesn't exit on failure.

 * `snapshot_path` - Equivalent to the `-snapshot` command-line flag.

 * `leave_on_terminate` - If enabled, when the agent receives a TERM signal,